-If you’re starting up a business in Spain, the easiest and cheapest way of doing so is to set up as an unincorporated company.
+The cheapest way of setting up a business in Spain is by forming an unincorporated company.
 You can do this as a sole trader (empresa individual) or partnership (sociedad civil).
-With these arrangements, there are no minimum investment requirements and you won’t need to go through many of the formalities needed for setting up a limited company.
+With these arrangements, there are no minimum investment requirements and you won’t need to go through many of the formalities required when setting up a limited company.

 Sole traders and partnerships are more suitable for smaller businesses that won’t have a large annual turnover or employ many staff.
-If you’re starting up a business in Spain alone, you can also choose to set up as a freelance professional (profesionales autonomos).
+If you are starting up a business in Spain alone, you can also choose to set up as a freelance professional (profesionales autonomos).

 Limited companies in Spain